CORPORATE

 The core issue: transitional stress

-At work, the challenge isn’t the agenda itself.
-It’s transitions: task → meeting → message → screen → interruption → back to task.
+It is the sequence of transitions: task → meeting → message → screen → interruption → back to task.

-When energy drops, transitions become micro-breaks.
-Transitional stress accumulates, attention narrows, the body stiffens, and clarity fades.
+When these transitions accumulate, attention narrows, the body stiffens, and clarity fades.

-TaichiFlow trains continuity through movement, so you can re-enter flow faster.
+TaichiFlow trains continuity through movement, so teams can reset faster and return to action with more stability.

 Why TaichiFlow is different ?